shred/commons-suncalc/src/doc/docs/usage.md

 Alternatively you can also pass any other angle (in degrees) to `twilight()`.

 !!!
 NOTE
     Only `VISUAL` and `VISUAL_LOWER` are topocentric.
-They refer to the visual edge of the sun, take account of the `height` parameter, and compensate atmospheric refraction.
+They refer to the visual edge of the sun, take account of the `elevation` parameter, and compensate atmospheric refraction.

     All other twilights are geocentric and heliocentric.
-The `height` parameter is then ignored, and atmospheric refraction is not compensated.
+The `elevation` parameter is then ignored, and atmospheric refraction is not compensated.

 Example: